Jesseee9/Enterprise-IT-Operations-and-Workflow/README.md

 ### Week 1 — Core IT Support Workflows

----

-### Day 1: New Starter Provisioning
+#### Day 1: New Starter Provisioning
-**Scenario:** A new employee joins.
+Scenario: A new employee joins.
 Their AD account needs creating, assigned to the correct group, and a ServiceNow incident raised and resolved — all from a single command.

-**Workflow:**
+Workflow:
 1. Open terminal in the project folder
 2. Run the provisioning script:
 ```
 python scripts/provision_user.py --first Sarah --last Blake --dept Sales --group Sales --password Welcome1!
 ```
-3. The script connects to Windows Server via WinRM, creates the user in corp.local, adds them to the Sales group, raises a ServiceNow incident, captures the INC number, logs the full action to `IT_Audit_Log.csv`, and resolves the incident
+3. The script connects to Windows Server via WinRM, creates the user in corp.local, adds them to the Sales group, raises a ServiceNow incident, captures the INC number, logs the full action to IT_Audit_Log.csv, and resolves the incident
 4. Open Active Directory Users and Computers — confirm Sarah.Blake exists in the Users container
 5. Check her Member Of tab — confirm she is in the Sales group
 6. Open ServiceNow PDI — confirm the incident shows as Resolved with the correct INC number
-7. Open `logs/IT_Audit_Log.csv` — confirm the row is there with the INC number populated
+7. Open logs/IT_Audit_Log.csv — confirm the row is there with the INC number populated
 8. Push to GitHub

 **What Python automates:** AD user creation via WinRM, group assignment, ServiceNow incident open and resolve, INC capture, audit logging